Kerman-Sanjuan/Predicting-car-severity-accident/README.md

 # Coursera_Capstone
-Final project of the Professional Certificate on Data Science by IBM, the code will be updated soon.
+Final project of the Professional Certificate on Data Science by IBM.
+Summer 2020